dutchigor/pluggable-electron/README.md

 ```

 ### Installing plugins
 Plugins can be installed from the main process or the renderer.
 In this setup we will use the renderer.
 This still requires initialising the plugin facade in the main process.
-Doing everything from the main process is described in the [API documentation](wiki/main-API).
+Doing everything from the main process is described in the [API documentation](https://github.com/dutchigor/pluggable-electron/wiki/main-API).

-Once installed, he plugins should be loaded on every startup.
+Once installed, the plugins should be loaded on every startup.

 ```javascript
 // main.js